Trunkations

 Roadside News: Feb.
 12, 2009

 On the other side of the country from Portland, in Bangor, Maine, an even-taller Bunyan statue is celebrating its 50th birthday today.
-“Some people say he’s schmaltzy and he doesn’t belong,” says mayor Gerry Palmer in the Bangor Daily News. ”But he’s still the most photographed site in the entire city.”
-The Daily News provided this helpful illustration of the statue’s history, and devoted an entire article to its mysteriously missing hook.
+“Some people say he’s schmaltzy and he doesn’t belong,” says mayor Gerry Palmer in the Bangor Daily News.
+“But he’s still the most photographed site in the entire city.”
+The Daily News devoted an entire article to its mysteriously missing hook.

 Stickie Lincoln: Some guy named Abe Lincoln is also celebrating a birthday.
 In Springfield, Illinois, a self-described “Post-it note artist” has used 16,200 little stickies to create two 7.5-foot-high, 55-foot-long portraits of Abe.
 They will be unveiled today in the windows of a pedestrian footbridge connecting the Abraham Lincoln Presidential Museum and the Abraham Lincoln Presidential Library. ”It’s very time-consuming,” the artist told the State Journal-Register. ”I’m one of the only people who do it seriously.”
 The portraits will be up for only a week — far too fleeting to qualify for our Loopy Lincoln Landmarks list.